dennibat/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/R1Q52Hc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here you can see all the changes that were made to Jane's ticket.
-John assigned it to himself, changed the SLA, and altered the priority level of the ticket.
-After making all those changes, John responds to Jane to let her know that her password will be reset soon.
+Here, you can observe the updates made to Karen’s ticket.
+John, the technician, assigned the ticket to himself, adjusted the SLA, and modified the ticket's priority level to ensure the issue receives prompt attention.
+He then responds to Karen, reassuring her that the team is actively working to resolve the mobile app issue.
 </p>
 <br />